 Now that you know what jewelry seller mistakes to avoid, you can get the most out of yours

 By avoiding the common mistakes that other jewelry sellers make, you can get maximum payment for your old jewelry faster than ever.
 To learn more about the jewellery selling process and how to get it right, contact the experts at Pinto Cash For Gold and Jewellery Buyers.
-Visit us at our Midtown Toronto location, near the intersection of Yonge and Eglinton, or contact us online today.
+Visit us at our Midtown Toronto location, near the intersection of Yonge, or contact us online today.